tamouse/RailsMN-Routing-2016-06-13/README.md

-A jekyll-reveal.js presentation starter kit
+A presentation on Rails Routing fundamentals